civiform/civiform/env-var-docs/parser-package/README.md

-- `mode`: Determines where the variable is set and displayed. `HIDDEN` vars are set in the environment and not visible to admins, `ADMIN_READABLE` vars are set in the environment and displayed to the admin in the Settings UI, `ADMIN_WRITEABLE` vars are set by CiviForm admins in the CiviForm UI.
+- `mode`: Determines where the variable is set and displayed. `HIDDEN` vars are set in the environment and not visible to admins, `ADMIN_READABLE` vars are set in the environment and displayed to the admin in the Settings UI, `ADMIN_WRITEABLE` vars are set by CiviForm admins in the CiviForm UI, `SECRET` vars are set in the environment by the cloud provider's secrets manager and not displayed to the admin.
 - `required`: If the environment variable is required to be set in the [config.sh file](https://github.com/civiform/civiform-deploy/blob/957a90fc27b5816de464231d92dc5886dac26b93/civiform_config.example.sh).
 Attempting to deploy while missing variables marked "required" will throw an error.
   If the `required` field is not set, the environment variable is not required.